rowanuniversity/profpy/profpy/apis/docs/BlackBoardLearn.md

 # Technical Documentation
 ##  Constructor
 ### profpy.apis.BlackBoardLearn( *in_app_key, in_app_id, in_secret_key, is_test=False* )
-Returns an API handler for the 25Live api for Rowan
+Returns an API handler for the 25Live API

 Parent Class: [profpy.apis.Api](./Api.md)